How to get here | What to do | Where to stay | Location Map

 Majahuitas' name comes from "Majahua" (Hibiscus pernambucensis - Seaside Mahoe), which was actually the original name of the beach, a local tree (photo above) with large leaves that can grow by the edge of the sea and is commonly found on these beaches of the southern part of the Banderas Bay.

 Local kids used to use them to make toy bows (for bows and arrows) because they are soft and easy to carve while humid and become tougher and elastic when dry. *

 Though the beach itself is part of the Chacala Indian Ejido (commune), this beach was leased to and became the home for the Von Rohr family that lived in a beautiful house in this almost private paradise.

 Cathy Von Rohr is a distinguished artist (photo below) and Nevon Seay Von Rohr was a retired businessman that presented Archie Alpenia to John Huston (Archie later became Huston's personal chef in Las Caletas and was the original owner and founder of Archie's Wok Restaurant in the Romantic Zone.)

-In addition to white sand and crystal clear water you will also find a reef and a numerous sea caves inhabited by a wide variety of marine fauna.
+In addition to white sand and crystal clear water, you will also find a reef and numerous sea caves inhabited by a wide variety of marine fauna.

 These include sea cucumbers, parrot fish, pufferfish, damselfish, angelfish, trumpet fish, moray eels, among many others, that can easily be spotted through the water, or, if you want to appreciate them up close you might be able to find someone to rent you scuba diving gear.

 From the last days of November to mid-March you'll be able to see and photograph up to four different species of sea turtles plus humpback whales, manta rays and dolphins.